M.A.S. Observatory = Muskegon Astronomical Society Observatory (wastewater facility).

 charge, but donations are greatly appreciated.
 We will be viewing the night sky with our telescopes.

-If it is cloudy, we might give a tour of the facility or do a presentation.
+presentation.
 We’ll try to introduce you to amateur astronomy and have plenty of handouts on how to get started.

 Feel free to bring your own telescope.
 We’re here to help you get started and make adjustments.
 Our viewing pads have electrical outlets.